Huntley Meadows

 My kids love Huntley Meadows.
 Hubby introduced this park to us when we first moved to the area.
 He lived in Alexandria as a child and visited Huntley Meadows on several school field trips.

 We used to venture to Huntley Meadows quite frequently before Neabsco Boardwalk and Government Island ever opened.
 It definitely is a wetland oasis.
 During the warmer months, you’re practically guaranteed to spot turtles of all sizes, frogs, great blue herons, cardinals, and a variety of other birds.
-During one spring visit, Number 1 found a huge snapping turtle.
+During one spring visit, our oldest found a huge snapping turtle.
 We didn’t believe her till we saw it.
 We’ve also seen wildlife photographers during many of our visits.

 Park Trail Map: There are three main trails.
 The Cedar Trail starts at the visitors center and heads to the boardwalk.
 This is about a 1/2-mile hike.
 From this point the Cedar Trail veers off into the woods, and the Heron Trail winds through the wetlands on a boardwalk which leads to an observation tower.
 The observation tower provides panoramic views of the whole area.
 The third trail is the Deer Trail which goes around the meadow.
 There are benches along the way if you need to take a break.

 As home to more than 200 species of birds, the park offered weekly bird walks.
-These tours stopped because of Covid-19, but there are still some nature programs available.

-Huntley Meadows definitely is a must-see especially now that spring is here.
+Huntley Meadows definitely is a must-see.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++